Saptaswa-Goswami/Industrial-Digital-Twin/README.md

 1. Ensure Docker Desktop with WSL2 is installed and configured with at least 5GB memory
 2. Clone the repository
-3. Run `docker-compose up --build` to start all services
+3. Run `docker-compose build && docker-compose up -d` to start all services
 4. The system will simulate 15 different types of industrial machines
 5. Access Kafka UI at `http://localhost:8080` to monitor topics and messages
 6. Monitor the system through the exposed endpoints